back1127/linkedge-thing-access-sdk-python/README.md

 ---
 <a name="unregister"></a>
 ### ThingAccessClient.unregister()
 Removes the binding relationship between thing and Link IoT Edge platform.
 You usually don't call this function.

+---
+<a name="cleanup"></a>
+### ThingAccessClient.cleanup()
+Removes the binding relationship between thing and Link IoT Edge platform.
+You usually don't call this function.

 ## License